CarsonDavis/CarsonDavis.github.io/_posts/2024-02-14-kitchen_knives.md

 Yea, turns out it's a piece of literal garbage.
 Just because it is local, hand made, and damascus does not mean it will cut well.

-This would have been around 2016, and the whole camping/wilderness community had this unreasonable penchant for thick, full tang blades that could weather a nuclear winter and still be used afterwards to quarry enough iron to rebuild civilization.
+This would have been around 2016, when the whole camping/wilderness community had this unreasonable penchant for thick, full-tang blades that could weather a nuclear winter and still be used afterwards to quarry enough iron to rebuild civilization.
 What they apparently did <i>not</i> care about was how well the knives cut.
 This rubbed off onto me, hence this absolute monster of a chef knife.

 Let me explain.
 There are only a couple things that actually matter in a knife.
 The shape of the knife and the profile of the blade.
 The steel used, the handle material, how pretty it is...that stuff matters a little, but if you want a knife that will glide through an onion like a shark through a public beach, then you should be looking at shape and profile.